-In order to raise awareness about these issues and raise funds to further our mission, we will each wear the same black dress for five straight days for one week of the year and ask that friends, family members and colleagues sponsor us on this journey.
+In order to raise awareness about these issues and raise funds to further our mission, we will each wear the same black dress from February 21-25 and ask that friends, family members and colleagues sponsor us on this journey.
 Through wearing the same black dress for five days and wearing a pin that reads “Ask Me About My Dress”, we hope to use the iconic LBD to invite dialogue among our colleagues, friends and strangers about this important initiative, as well as let our community know what the JLJ is doing to combat the effects of poverty.

 Your support is incredibly critical for us to meet our goal to make this campaign a success.
 Your donation is tax deductible and every dollar moves us closer to making poverty unfashionable in Jacksonville.
 Funds raised will go to support our Mission to train women volunteers and work to better the lives of women and children in our community.

 Your Donations are always appreciated, but stay tuned for more details on the LBDI!